anton-martyniuk/Modern/README.md

 CQRS requires one of modern repositories to be registered.

 ## CQRS with caching :pencil:
-Modern generic services with caching support use Modern generic repositories and cache to perform CRUD operations.
+Modern generic CQRS Commands and Queries with caching support use Modern generic repositories and cache to perform CRUD operations.
 To use **Service with caching** install the `Modern.Services.DataStore.Cached.DependencyInjection` and `Modern.Cache.InMemory.DependencyInjection` Nuget packages and register them within Modern builder in DI:
 ```csharp
 builder.Services